 The Poblacion, El Nido town is the place to stay when visiting this destination.

 Above: A bar in El Nido Town prepares for the evening crowds

 Everything a Tourist Will Need, Except Nightlife

 Aside from hotels and restaurants, this is also the location that you can buy tour packages, dry bags, sunglasses, van trips back to Puerto Princesa, a boat ride to Coron, or just about anything else that you can think of.
 The small, locally run shops have the best deals on snacks, drinks, sundries and even beachwear.
 There is zero need to venture far when shopping for island hopping and beach supplies.

 Thats not to say that El Nido Town is devoid of a good time, it just ends a bit earlier than you would expect.
 If you want to drink and carry on, make sure to get dinner as soon as your tour returns and start your evening, even if the sun is still out!
 Live music and last call will arrive around 10pm on most nights.

-Enjoy your stay in El Nido!
+Enjoy your stay in El Nido Town!